 • ‘Low’ post hoc power does not refute its outcome.

-To avoid rather fruitless discussions, don’t \(\small{}\tfrac{\textsf{calculate}}{\textsf{report}}\) post hoc power at all.
+To avoid rather fruitless discussions with agencies, don’t \(\small{}\tfrac{\textsf{calculate}}{\textsf{report}}\) post hoc power at all.

 top of section ↩︎ previous section ↩︎